eiiiiix/EixMode9/README.md

-This is a WIP for something i was told by somebody i wont mention was impossible ignore this for now
+This is a WIP for something i was told by somebody i wont mention was impossible (basically it might be able to install CIA's on arm9) ignore this for now

 i deleted alot of files for this branch because they are not needed for what im doing